Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 gp_Lin2d l = gce_MakeLin2d(Point1,Point2);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-@subsubsection occt_modat_1_2_2 Persistent entities
+@subsubsection occt_modat_1_2_2 Geometric entities manipulated by handle

 *GC* and *GCE2d* packages provides an implementation of algorithms used to build entities from *Geom* and *Geom2D* packages.
-They implement the same algorithms as the *gce* package but create **persistent** entities, and also contain algorithms for trimmed surfaces and curves.
+They implement the same algorithms as the *gce* package, and also contain algorithms for trimmed surfaces and curves.
 The following algorithms are available:
 - arc of a circle trimmed by two points,
 - arc of a circle trimmed by two parameters,
 - arc of a circle trimmed by one point and one parameter,